erodriguez0/Delectable/README.md

 # Delectable
-Web app for restaurant management with an interactive reservation system
+Web application for restaurant management with an interactive restaurant table layout to make reservations.